eMedicine Specialties > Endocrinology > Thyroid

 • Other markers of thyroid autoimmunity, such as antithyroglobulin antibodies or antithyroidal peroxidase antibodies, are usually present.

-• Other autoantibodies that may be present include thyrotropin receptor–blocking antibodies and anti–sodium-iodide symporter antibody.
+• Other autoantibodies that may be present include TSH receptor–blocking antibodies and anti–sodium-iodide symporter antibody.

 • The presence of these antibodies supports the diagnosis of an autoimmune thyroid disease.

-• A CBC count with differential should be obtained at baseline and with the development of fever or symptoms of infection.
-Graves disease may be associated with normocytic anemia, low-normal to slightly depressed total WBC count with relative lymphocytosis and monocytosis, low-normal to slightly depressed platelet count.
-Thionamides may rarely cause severe hematologic side effects, but routine screening for these rare events is not cost-effective.
+A CBC with differential should be obtained at baseline and with the development of fever or symptoms of infection.
+Graves disease may be associated with normocytic anemia, low-normal to slightly depressed total WBC count with relative lymphocytosis and monocytosis, and low-normal to slightly depressed platelet count.
+Thioamides may rarely cause severe hematologic side effects, but routine screening for these rare events is not cost-effective.

-• Thyrotropin-releasing hormone testing has largely been replaced by third-generation thyrotropin assays.
+TSH-releasing hormone testing has largely been replaced by third-generation TSH assays.

 Imaging Studies

-• Ultrasounds with color-Doppler evaluation have been found to be cost-effective and should be performed as a first step in all hyperthyroid patients, and that scintigraphic examination should be limited only to the uncommon cases in which physician's observation, laboratory assays, and/or ultrasounds are not diagnostic.22 A prospective trial showed that thyroid ultrasound findings are predictive of radioiodine treatment outcome and that in patients with Graves disease, normoechogenic and large glands are associated with increased radioresistance.23
+Ultrasounds with color-Doppler evaluation have been found to be cost-effective in hyperthyroid patients.[41, 53] A prospective trial showed that thyroid ultrasound findings are predictive of radioiodine treatment outcome, and, in patients with Graves disease, normoechogenic and large glands are associated with increased radioresistance.[54]

-• Computed tomography scanning or magnetic resonance imaging (of the orbits) may be necessary in the evaluation of proptosis.
-If routinely performed, most patients have evidence of orbitopathy, such as an increased volume of extraocular muscles and/or retrobulbar connective tissue.
+Computed tomography scanning or magnetic resonance imaging (of the orbits) may be necessary in the evaluation of proptosis.
+If routinely performed, most patients have evidence of ophthalmopathy, such as an increased volume of extraocular muscles and/or retrobulbar connective tissue.
 These techniques are useful to monitor changes over time or to ascertain the effects of treatment.
+Careful monitoring is required after using iodinated contrast agents as they may affect ongoing treatment plans.

 Histologic Findings